Homological stability for topological chiral homology of completions: Introduction

-Similarly completing $\{1,\ldots,c\}$ gives a space of points labeled by a number between 1 and $c$, which we call the \textit{charge}, and these labeled points are allowed to collide if their total charge is less than or equal to $c$, in which case the charges simply add.
-This is exactly a disjoint union of bounded symmetric powers $Sym^{\leq c}_k(D^n)$, with $Sym^{\leq c}_k(D^n)$ denoting the subspace of $Sym_k(D^n)=(D^n)^k/\mathfrak S_k$ where no more than $c$ points coincide.
+For $c$ a natural number, let $\{1,\ldots,c\}$ denote the partial abelian monoid induced by viewing $\{1,\ldots,c\}$ as a subset of $\N$, viewed as monoid with addition.
+That is, one is only allowed to add numbers if their sum is less than or equal to $c$.
+In that case, the partial monoid operation agrees with addition of natural numbers.
+Completing $\{1,\ldots,c\}$ gives a space of points labeled by a number between 1 and $c$, which we call the \textit{charge}, and these labeled points are allowed to collide if their total charge is less than or equal to $c$, in which case the charges simply add.
+This is exactly a disjoint union of bounded symmetric powers $\mr{Sym}^{\leq c}_k(D^n)$, with $\mr{Sym}^{\leq c}_k(D^n)$ denoting the subspace of $\mr{Sym}_k(D^n)=(D^n)^k/\mathfrak S_k$ where no more than $c$ points coincide.
 More generally taking as a partial algebra $\sqcup_{1 \leq i \leq c} X^i/\mathfrak S_i$ for $X$ a space gives labeled configuration spaces in the case $c=1$ or labeled bounded symmetric powers in the case of general $c$.